Cuties: International release

 On 10 September, CancelNetflix started trending on Twitter in the United States (one day after the release of the film internationally) with The Guardian saying that opposition came from across the political spectrum.
 Michelle Jaworski of The Daily Dot said that part of the outrage was based on clips of the film that were taken out of context.
 Subscribers of Netflix repeatedly threatened to cancel their subscriptions following the release of the film on the platform.
 It became the second Netflix film in 2020 to have received severe backlash and condemnation among the public regarding accusations of inappropriate culture portrayal, following 365 Days.
-Shortly after its release on Netflix, Cuties had an IMDb rating of 1.7/10, reflecting the impact of review bombing in relation to the controversy over the film.
+Shortly after its release on Netflix, Cuties had an IMDb rating of 1.7/10, and was review bombed on most review platforms.

 In response, Netflix defended Cuties, saying that the film is a piece of "social commentary against the sexualisation of young children" and encouraged subscribers to watch it.
 In a further interview, Doucouré claimed that people upset with her film have not streamed it, stating: "I realise that the people who have started this controversy haven't yet seen the film.
 Netflix has apologised to the public and to myself.
 I'm hoping that these people will watch the movie now that it's out.
 I'm eager to see their reaction when they realise that we're both on the same side of this fight against young children's hypersexualisation."

 The National Center on Sexual Exploitation, a conservative religious organisation formerly known as Morality in Media, condemned Netflix for giving a film "that has permitted the sexual exploitation of children" a platform and called for the company to cut the "sexually-exploitative scenes or stop hosting this film at all".